amd/aocl-data-analytics/doc/sklearn.rst

-Note that only a subset of the AOCL-DA functionality is available in this manner, and if, after patching, you attempt to call class member functions which have not been implemented by AOCL-DA, then a ``RuntimeError`` will be thrown.
+Note that only a subset of the AOCL-DA functionality is available in this manner, and if, after patching, you attempt to call class member functions which have not been implemented in AOCL-DA, then a ``RuntimeError`` will be thrown.
 It is recommended that for the full benefit of using AOCL-DA you use the Python APIs described on the subsequent pages of this manual.